Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Appendix

-In particular, $p$ is bounded for fixed $d$ and again there is only a finite number of prefixes that satisfy this equation. \end{itemize} Suppose this is true for $a\geq 1$ and let $m$ between $a+1$ and $qa$.
+In particular, $p$ is bounded for fixed $d$ and again there is only a finite number of prefixes that satisfy this equation. \end{itemize} Suppose this is true for $a\geq 1$ and let $m$ be an integer between $a+1$ and $qa$.
 Let $k\equiv j \: (\text{mod } q)$, then

 Note that $a+1\leq m+j =: ql+r \leq qa+j$, and so $l\leq a$.
 Then